starnowski/posjsonhelper/README.md

 **Important!**
 If there would be requirement to use similar function but with different names then this has to be specified in application [properties](#properties).
 It is required because types extends hibernate dialect type, mentioned in the ["how to attach postgresql dialect"](#how-to-attach-postgresql dialect) section may not have access to application context (IoC).
-However in case if such properties should be passed in different way then the PostgreSQLDialectEnricher type has also method to pass context objects (please check [Core context](#core-context) and [Hibernate Context](#hibernate-context))
+However, in case if such properties should be passed in different way then the PostgreSQLDialectEnricher type has also method to pass context objects (please check [Core context](#core-context) and [Hibernate Context](#hibernate-context))

 #### Core context